AdamKenning/CE201-TeamProject/README.md

 ## Usage

-If you have installed the app before, you can start it quickly:

-(If you haven't installed it yet, skip to the Installation Guide below.)
+If you have installed the app before, you can start it quickly, If you haven't installed it yet, skip to the Installation Guide below.

 1. Navigate to the project directory